SPIX23/shaiya-solutions/ep5/item mall/readme.md

 * connection string that is tested to be compatible with sql versions higher than 2012

-* reduced the overall project size and used different source code for hooks
+* made the code smaller, more readable, and used different source code for hooks

 * compiled the dll with runtime libraries included to ensure system compatibilty